 While you don't have to use a CBD-isolate product, and there is compelling evidence that THC-included products serve a degree of therapeutic benefit; Clauw did recommend using CBD-only products first - meaning it needs to be THC-free.
 According to the study, the inclusion of THC exacerbates the side effects of consumption.
 Side effects such as dry mouth, changes in weight, and nausea.

-Luckily for you, Envy CBD products are Full Plant Extract, meaning you get the maximum benefit without the effects of THC - thanks in large part to our proprietary chromatography process that effectively isolates and removes the THC and other undesirable parts of the hemp plant without sacrificing the molecular structure of the plant.
+Luckily for you, all Envy CBD products are Full Spectrum, meaning you get the maximum benefit without the effects of THC - thanks in large part to our proprietary chromatography process that effectively isolates and removes the THC and other undesirable parts of the hemp plant without sacrificing the molecular structure of the plant.

 Whether you are opting to drop CBD Oil under the tongue, added to food or beverages, applied directly to the skin, or eaten in the form of a gummy, how you choose to consume the CBD ultimately affects how quickly the effects are experienced.